raspberrypilearning/cats/en/step_6.md

-## Getting to safety
+## Get to safety

-The object of the game is to guide the cats to safety by creating a safe path for them to reach the door.
-Let's make a score variable to keep track of how many cats have successfully reached the door.
+The object of the game is to guide the cats to safety by creating a path so they can reach the door.
+Create a score variable to keep track of how many cats reach the door.

 --- task ---
 Create a variable called `score`{:class="blockdata"}.